There There (song)

-"There There" is a song by the English rock band Radiohead.
-It was released as the lead single from their sixth album, Hail to the Thief (2003), on 26 May 2003.
-It reached number four on the UK Singles Chart, number one in Canada and Portugal, and number 14 on the US Billboard Modern Rock Tracks chart.
-The song appears on Radiohead: The Best Of (2008).
+"There There" is a song by the English rock band Radiohead, released as the lead single from their sixth album, Hail to the Thief (2003), on 21 May 2003.
+It was influenced by Can, Siouxsie and the Banshees and the Pixies, with layered percussion that builds to a loud climax.

+It reached number four on the UK singles chart, number one in Canada and Portugal, and number 14 on the US Billboard Modern Rock Tracks chart.
+It was included on Radiohead: The Best Of (2008).
+In 2025, Rolling Stone named it the 196th-greatest song of the 21st century so far.

 Recording

-Radiohead performed an early version of "There There" on a webcast during the sessions for their 2000 album Kid A, before recording it for Hail to the Thief with their longtime producer Nigel Godrich.
+Radiohead worked on "There There" during the sessions for their fourth album, Kid A (2000).
+They recorded it for their sixth album, Hail to the Thief, with their longtime producer, Nigel Godrich.
 They recorded a version at Ocean Way in Los Angeles in 2002, but were not satisfied with the results.
 According to the guitarist Jonny Greenwood, "Sometimes it doesn't work at all, because you haven't got the real volume of a live concert ...
 That just doesn't really work coming out of speakers in your front room ...
 It just sounded a bit like we were trying to make a worthy 'live band playing together' recording."

-The singer, Thom Yorke, feared the song may be lost, but Radiohead returned to the UK and recorded an alternative version in their Oxfordshire studio.
+The singer, Thom Yorke, feared Radiohead had lost the song.
+However, they returned to the UK and recorded an alternative version in their Oxfordshire studio.
 Yorke said he cried with relief when he heard Godrich's mix, saying he had dreamed of how he wanted the song to sound: "And one day you walk into the studio and there it is.
 But you've not been standing there with a hammer and trying to beat it out of the desk or your guitar, it's not necessary.
 It's just there one day."

-A demo was released as the B-side to Radiohead's 2003 single "2 + 2 = 5".
+A demo was released as the B-side to Radiohead's 2003 single "2 + 2 = 5", and a live version was released on the 2025 album Hail to the Thief (Live Recordings 2003–2009).

 Composition

 "There There" is a rock song with layered percussion that builds to a loud climax.
-It was influenced by Can, Siouxsie and the Banshees and the Pixies.NME Magazine, 10 May 2003 Yorke said it was "supposed to be comforting – 'It's alright, you're just imagining it.'"
+It was influenced by Can, Siouxsie and the Banshees and the Pixies.
+Yorke said the lyrics were "supposed to be comforting – 'It's alright, you're just imagining it.'"
 The subtitle "The Boney King of Nowhere" refers to a song from the animated series Bagpuss, which Yorke watched with his young son.